Abhis-123/Electronics-Club-Mini-Task-2/Voice Chess.md

 **Problem Statement:** To design a voice commanded chess game with automatic movements according to voice commands.

+**Constraints:**
+* Easy voice interaction with the microcontroller.
+* Smooth movement of pieces without any collisions/interactions with other pieces.
+* Motors to be compatible with microcontroller.
+* Power requirements and cost-effectiveness

 **Ideating Solution:**

 Steps needed: Voice => conversion to text => Arduino => motors => moving pieces => repeat